beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 ### AI-Powered Refinement

 Clicking the **Refine with AI** (sparkles) button in the editor toolbar sends your current document content to your configured local LLM.
-The AI's task is not to *answer* the prompt, but to *improve* it.
+The AI's task is not to *answer* the document's request, but to *improve* the document itself.
 A modal will appear with the suggested refinement, which you can then accept or discard.

 ### Using Templates

-Templates are useful for prompts you create often.
+Templates are useful for documents you create often.

 - **Create a Template:** Use the "New Template" button in the sidebar.
 In the template editor, use `{{variable_name}}` syntax to define placeholders.
 - **Create from Template:** Click the "New from Template..." button at the bottom of the sidebar.
 A modal will appear allowing you to select a template and fill in the values for its variables.
 This will generate a new document with the content filled in.